-There’s two transports available to Drukhari, and they’re both open to any of the factions – although they get very little out of the main book factions, but the custom traits in Phoenix Rising can offer a little diversity.
+There’s two transports available to Drukhari, and they’re both open to any of the factions.
+They don’t get much out of the main book factions, but the custom traits in Phoenix Rising can offer a little diversity.

 The Raider is the original 40k pirate boat, originating way back in 3rd edition with the first launch of the Dark Eldar.
 The old model was one of the best in a rather dubious range, and the new one is a great re-imagining of it.
 On the table, it’s a very strong option.
 T5 W10 4+ save doesn’t sound great, but it also flies with movement 14″ (on its top bracket), has the Night Shields rule to give it a 5+ invulnerable save against ranged weapons, and crucially is open-topped, allowing the up to 10 models it can transport to shoot out of it.
 For a mere 80/85pts depending on armament, that’s pretty great.
 Gun-wise it mounts a single dark lance or disintegrator cannon – not great, but not nothing.
 A cheap and cheerful way to shield your fragile Kabalites from incoming fire, and zip around the board unloading shots into people.

 The Venom is a smaller, lighter transport, which has half the transport capacity of a Raider and only 6 wounds, but also mounts a splinter cannon and twin splinter rifle (which can be upgraded to another splinter cannon).
 If you need 5 guys and their blaster to ride around the skies, while also packing a high rate of anti-infantry firepower, for a mere 65/75pts, then a Venom is your friend.
 They’re also -1 to be hit with shooting attacks and, like all other Drukhari vehicles, retain the 5+ Night Shields save, which makes that Ming vase of a defensive profile go a little bit further than it otherwise would.